pran-7-5/eco_style/README.md

 4th exercise = relaxation.

-Martial arts = Rule 1 = Its for defense only.
+Martial arts = Rule 1 = It's for defense only.
 Rule 2 = Learn the Rule 1 first.

 Mental aspects(dhyana)
 ________________________________________________
 This is the real game.
+Yes, reading this list is also yuj.
 ```

 Mind